7 Reasons Why Your Abs Aren’t Showing – and Why That Shouldn’t Be The Goal, Anyway

 Have you ever wondered why it’s so hard to get your abs to show?
 You work hard in the gym and you can FEEL how strong they are, and your diet is pretty healthy.
-But for some reason, they’re not poppin’ through like the way we want!
+But for some reason, they’re not poppin’ through like the way you want!

-Abs are just some of the last muscles to really show definition for most of us.
+The truth is, the abs are some of the last muscles to really show definition for most of us.
 In fact, setting a goal to “get abs” is probably not the best goal to start with because it’s sooo difficult – especially for women (more on that later)!

 So now that those details are clear, let’s go over some of the reasons why your abs might be the most stubborn muscle to show definition.